jianheACM/CATChem/docs/developer-guide/core/column-virtualization.md

-# Column Virtualization
+# Column Virtualization Developer Guide

 CATChem's column virtualization system enables efficient atmospheric chemistry processing by treating 3D atmospheric problems as a collection of independent 1D columns.
+Everything you need to know about the column virtualization system to develop, modify, and extend CATChem is described in this guide.

 ## Overview